ishanaggarwal/query-agent-sample/README.md

    - Executes the generated `kubectl` commands and fetches results.
 4. **Logging**:
    - Tracks all queries, commands, and responses in `agent.log`.
+---
+## **Advantages of This Architecture**
+- **Separation of Concerns**:
+  - Each service (REST API, OpenAI client, and execution service) is isolated, improving scalability.
+- **Scalability**:
+  - Additional services like caching or authentication can be added seamlessly.
+- **Logging and Debugging**:
+  - Detailed logs in `agent.log` provide transparency and easy debugging.

+---

 ## **Some Benefits**
 - **Ease of Use**: No need to memorize complex `kubectl` commands.